Skip to main content

 5. Configuration-Driven Netlisting: Config view support similar to commercial tools for choosing simulation views.

-6. Hierarchical Netlisting: Full hierarchical netlisting capability with Xyce simulator support, including bus and instance array netlisting.
+6. Hierarchical Netlisting: Full hierarchical netlisting capability with support for Xyce, Spectre, and VACASK simulators (the support for the last are work-in-progress), including bus and instance array netlisting.

 7. Python-Powered Labels: Labels support Python functions enabling professional PDK development.

 8. Layout Editor: Full-featured hierarchical layout editor with support for rectangles, polygons, paths, pins, labels, vias (single and array), and python-based parametric layout cells.
-Includes layer management (selectability and visibility management), rulers, and GDS import/export capabilities.
+Includes layer management (selectability and visibility management), rulers, GDS/OAS import/export, and initial Schematic Driven Layout (SDL) support.

 9. Comprehensive Library Management: Familiar library browser for creating, renaming, copying, and deleting libraries, cells, and views.